naimo84/node-red-alexa-home-skill-v3-web/docs/troubleshooting.rst

 .. image:: debug.png
     :alt: Screenshot of debug node, linked to Node-RED Smart Home Control flow

+You should see output as described in `Default Node Outputs <https://node-red-smart-home-control.readthedocs.io/en/development-cleanup/node-outputs.html>`_

 Review the Node-RED Debug Console
 ################
-You should keep an eye on the built-in debug console, available in the Node-RED web-interface.
-The skill will send messages to your individual Node-RED instance if you send an incorrect state update/ an update that is in the wrong format.
+Your next port of call is the built-in Node-RED debug console, available in the web-interface.

+Node-RED Smart Home Control will send messages to your individual Node-RED instance if you send an incorrect state update/ an update that is in the wrong format.
 You will also be warned if your account is subject to `Throttling?`_

 .. image:: warning.png
     :alt: Screenshot of warning message in Node-RED debug console